If you own birds, you already know how important it is to take extra care of your pets during periods of sweltering heat and blistering cold.

 How much food should I give my pet birds in winter?

 Your pet birds may eat a little more than usual during the winter so it's important you provide them with a healthy balanced diet.
 Not only will this help them gain a little weight to stay warm, but it will also provide them with plenty of vitamins to boost their immune system.
 A strong immune system will help your feathered friend fight off any illnesses floating around.

 Want to stock up on some extra caged and aviary bird food?
-Choose a selection of birdseed from our brand new caged and aviary pick and mix range, or opts for a few of our tasty trial packs to ruffle your bird's tastebuds!
+Choose a selection of birdseed from our brand new caged and aviary pick and mix range, or opt for a few of our tasty trial packs to ruffle your bird's tastebuds!

 No one (pet birds included) wants to drink freezing cold water when there's a nip in the air!
 Why not treat your pet birds to a lukewarm beverage?
 This will help to moisturise their mucous membranes a little but will also help warm them through.
 Your bird might also enjoy a shallow bath of warm water to bathe in, just make sure they've dried off properly afterwards so they don't catch a chill.

 If you have any more queries about caring for your pet birds in winter, tweet us!
 Our resident vet Lesley can offer some advice.
-Alternatively, give us a call on 01489 896785.